chef/chef-web-docs/chef_master/source/config_rb_manage.rst

    The amount of time (in seconds) to wait before timing out.
 Default value: ``30``.

 ``secret_token``
    The secret token used by Ruby on Rails to prevent session tampering.
 See: http://guides.rubyonrails.org/security.html#session-storage.
-Default value: (a token).
+Default value: **generated**.

+   To override the default value, use the :ref:`ctl_chef_server_secrets_management` commands: ``chef-server-ctl set-secret manage secret_token``.

 ``services['opscode-manage-events'].enable``
    Use to enable the ``opscode-manage-events`` service.
 Default value: ``true``.